 The user experience designer then iterates through various design possibilities, working with business users to make any necessary changes before coding begins.
 This allows us to "get it right the first time", ensuring high user satisfaction levels, good productivity, and low ongoing support costs.

-As development proceeds, we keep communication open with the users, making sure all stakeholders remain on the same page at each Agile Sprint cycle right through to system implementation.
-View Qualicom's technical paper, User-Centred Development: Interaction Design Overview.
+As development proceeds, we keep communication open with the users, making sure all stakeholders remain on the same page right through to system implementation.

-Qualicom has developed and presented a number of training classes for the retail products that we sell, as well as for custom applications developed for clients.
+We have developed and presented a number of training classes for the retail products that we sell, as well as for custom client applications.
 Our training classes are a blend of background information and hands-on exercises, geared specifically to the audience.
 We can provide train-the-trainers (T3) classes, including the necessary materials for subsequent end user training, or we can train the end users directly.